MaksPetrunok/minishell/README.md

 ## Installing

-To compile this project termcap library installed on your computer will be required.
+To compile this project termcap library installed on your computer will be required on Linux.
 For example on Ubuntu termcap library may be added using
 ```
 sudo apt-get install libncurses5-dev